ellenm1/forsythia_dev/README.md

 TODO: clean up all the debugging lines and add a default selection in the palette menu.
 TODO: make it all look nicer.
 Look for UI libraries.
 TODO: Add something that searches adobe's color api's for palettes based on keywords, reads a color.adobe.com palette by name or whatever makes sense.
 TODO Add a menu for stroke width and color.
+TODO: Make the path to the JSON file settable from the UI.
 Then see what else comes to mind.